 Depending on the dose, some of these immediate effects can be extreme enough to be life-threatening.
 In effect, addiction won’t happen with one hit, but it is possible to experience a fatal overdose the very first time heroin is used.

 Long-Term Side Effects of Heroin Use

 Regardless of the other immediate effects of the drug, the sensation of pleasure is often strong enough to make the individual want to use heroin again just to repeat the feeling.
-If the person responds to that desire and uses heroin repeatedly, a number of long-term mental and physical side effects can develop, as described by the Center for Substance Abuse Research.
+If the person responds to that desire and uses heroin repeatedly, a number of long-term mental and physical side effects can develop, including:

 - Collapsed or clogged veins

 - Hypoxia, or low oxygen in the blood